RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 * All the files are in the directory `real_data/ECAM/`.
 * `microbiome.json` and `microbiome_relative_abundance.json` are ECAM data processed by CLR and relative abundance respectively.
 * Directory `rkhs/` includes the files used for the real data study involving RKHS-TD and S-RKHS-TD in the paper.
   - File `helper.py` contains the main function which implements RKHS-TD and S-RKHS-TD.
+Setting `sketch = False` will run RKHS-TD, and `sketch = True` will run S-RKHS-TD.
   - Directory `setting1/` to `setting4/` contain the codes for real data study of RKHS-TD and S-RKHS-TD with various R and S2.
 * Directory `grkhs_neta_d/` includes the files used for the real data study involving GRKHS-TD and S-GRKHS-TD with Beta divergence loss in the paper.
   - File `helper_betad.py` contains the main function which implements GRKHS-TD and S-GRKHS-TD with Beta divergence loss.